 Because of this, D3 is important for maintaining healthy bone strength — but it does more than just that.
 Vitamin D also supports normal regulation of certain proteins in your immune system, supporting your body’s effort in fighting pathogens and keeping you healthy.

 Vitamin C, also called L-ascorbic acid, is critical for the functioning of the immune system.
-It helps your body fix broken down tissues, create collagen, and plays a role in brain function by supporting the regulation of certain neurotransmitters.
+It helps support your body’s natural ability to break down tissues, create collagen, and plays a role in brain function by supporting the regulation of certain neurotransmitters.

 One of the biggest roles this nutrient plays is with your immune system.
-Vitamin C is what starts the process of your body creating antibodies, and it’s also important for maintaining the health and function of your white blood cells.
+Vitamin C works to support the process of your body creating antibodies, and it’s also important for maintaining the health and function of your white blood cells.
 Without enough vitamin C, your immune system just wouldn’t be as strong as it should be.